 The first step in the management of psychosis is to rule out delirium as a cause.
-Another important factor is to determine if the claims by the person with dementia actually did occur (Burns et al., 2012).
+Another important factor is to determine if the claims by the person with dementia actually did occur.

 In a person with new onset of visual hallucinations, the number one cause is medication side effects.
 For this reason, all medications the person is receiving should be carefully reviewed.
-This includes prescription and over-the-counter medications, as well as herbal supplements.
+This includes prescription and over-the-counter (OTC) medications, as well as herbal supplements.

 When communicating with someone who is expressing paranoia or delusions, realize that the complaint is real for that person.
-Do not to argue; simply explaining the truth of the situation will not work.
+Do not argue; simply explaining the truth of the situation will not work.
 Do not agree with the person or further validate the paranoia or delusion, but respond to the person's emotion.

 Delusions and hallucinations can be addressed using behavioral interventions or, in some cases, antipsychotic medication.
-Atypical antipsychotics have largely replaced typical or traditional antipsychotics as the main treatment for psychosis, hallucinations, and delusions in those with dementia (Burns et al., 2012).
+Atypical antipsychotics have largely replaced typical or traditional antipsychotics as the main treatment for psychosis, hallucinations, and delusions in those with dementia.